Khmer word spell correction using BK-Tree data structure and Levenshtein distance

 Engleang Sam

-Sr. Digital Business Development @MJQE , Like to keep up with technologies such as algorithms , backend development , solution architecture.
+Sr. Digital Development Manager @MJQE , Like to keep up with technologies such as algorithms , backend development , solution architecture.